 One of the more popular categories on this web-site is the “Unexpected Wonders” category.
 The category consists of horses from modest bloodlines who have overcome their genetic heritage to become champions on the track.
 When such a champion comes along, which is not a common occurrence, racing fans adopt the horse as a personal favourite.

 A good friend of the web-site has asked me to write about Snow Chief.
-An unheralded foal from a very modest breeding family, Snow Chief would outrun his pedigree to become a three time champion California bred, and would become a classic winner when he captured the 1986 Preakness Stakes on his way to an Eclipse Award as the Champion Three Year Old in his generation.
+An unheralded foal from a very modest breeding family, Snow Chief would outrun his pedigree to become a three time champion California bred, and became a classic winner when he captured the 1986 Preakness Stakes on his way to an Eclipse Award as the Champion Three Year Old in his generation.

 Bred in 1983 by Carl Grimstead, the dark bay almost black colt by Reflected Glory – Miss Snowflake by Snow Sporting came into the world as just another regular foal with little fanfare and the hope that he may someday win a few races of modest importance.